Male vs Female Labradoodle: Main Differences (With Pictures)

 Personality

 A dog’s environment as they’re growing up impacts their personality the most.
-Genetics do account for some of the canine they’ll become, but the rest is largely up to how you treat them.
+Genetics do account for some of the canines they’ll become, but the rest is largely up to how you treat them.
 That being said, male Labradoodles have a reputation for being more playful and affectionate than females.
 All Labradoodles need at least 1 hour of exercise each day, but males are likely to need a couple of hours.
 Like most male dogs and cats, male Labradoodles may also form closer bonds with female owners.
-While a female dog may be a little moody at times, males have more of a happy go lucky spirit that’s reasonably steady.
-However, male Labradors also tend to experience a more rebellious adolescence than their female counterparts that may last for a couple years.
+While a female dog may be a little moody at times, males have more of a happy-go-lucky spirit that’s reasonably steady.
+However, male Labradors also tend to experience a more rebellious adolescence than their female counterparts which may last for a couple of years.

 Training